uq-eresearch/lorestore/README.md

 User accounts
 -------------
-Default user accounts are configured in `src/main/webapp/WEB-INF/Emmet-userDetails-lorestore.xml` These default accounts will be created by Emmet on first run, and are ignored on subsequent deployments.
+Default user accounts are configured in `src/main/webapp/WEB-INF/Emmet-userDetails-lorestore.xml` These accounts will be created by Emmet on first run, and by default are ignored on subsequent deployments.
+Refer to the `newTables` property in the userDetails configuration file to modify this behaviour.
-Use the User Management tools within the web app to create or configure user accounts or alternatively, modify the default user details file, drop all tables from the Emmet database and reload the webapp to reload user accounts during testing or development.
+Use the User Management tools within the web app to create or configure user accounts.

 Backup
 ------